What Is a Product?

-Businesses need to tailor their products to satisfy customers’ needs and wants, but that is a difficult task for businesses with limited resources.
+Businesses need to tailor their products to satisfy customers’ needs and wants.
+However, that is a difficult task for companies with limited resources.

 He established three drivers of how customers attach value to a product:

 - Want: A specific requirement of products to satisfy a need.